mohclips/draytek_router_stats_prometheus/README.md

 # How it works

+## Environment Variables

-The script requires a python .env config file:
+The script requires some environment variables to be loaded, i do this in docker using a .env config file:

 ```
 IP=192.168.0.1